llvm/llvm-project/llvm/docs/LangRef.rst

     (realtime safety analysis - no allocations, syscalls or exceptions) are enabled for this function.
     This attribute is incompatible with the ``nosanitize_realtime`` attribute.
+``sanitize_realtime_unsafe``
+    This attribute indicates that RealtimeSanitizer should error immediately if the attributed function is called during invocation of a function attributed with ``sanitize_realtime``.
+    This attribute is incompatible with the ``sanitize_realtime`` attribute.
 ``speculative_load_hardening``
     This attribute indicates that
     `Speculative Load Hardening <https://llvm.org/docs/SpeculativeLoadHardening.html>`_